Law enforcement's search for a prolific counterfeiter of one-dollar bills lasted ten years.

-Origins: While the United States Secret Service is best known for its service in protecting the President and other assignees, this branch of law enforcement has a second area of responsibility, that of safeguarding the nation’s money supply from counterfeiting.
+Although the United States Secret Service is best known for its service in protecting the President and other assignees, this branch of law enforcement has a second area of responsibility, that of safeguarding the nation’s money supply from counterfeiting.
 Indeed, the Service was begun in 1865 for that very purpose, because at the close of the Civil War counterfeiting was so commonplace that an estimated one-third to one-half of the currency then in circulation was fake.
 Protection of the President was added to the Service’s duties only in response to the assassination of William McKinley in 1901.

 These days, the Secret Service’s jurisdiction in the financial crimes arena has been expanded beyond the counterfeiting of

 The Secret Service routinely rounds up and jails counterfeiters.
 It also each year destroys millions of dollars of phony

 In New York City in 1938, very poorly executed counterfeits of dollar bills began appearing in that city’s money supply.
 Turning up at a rate of no more than forty or fifty a month, these bogus bucks were produced on a small hand-driven printing press from a set of plates that could best be described as abysmally crude.
 And, as crude as they were, they got worse in subsequent editions as their maker sought to improve his product.
 One of the overhauls of his plates rendered the spelling of the surname of George Washington (whose portrait appears on the one dollar bill) as “Wahsington.”

 The Secret Service dubbed him Mr. Eight Eighty, a moniker based on the file number assigned to his case.
 As the years passed, he came to be known as Old

 Maps were dotted with push pins, each one serving to indicate the location of where a bill had appeared.
 However, such maps were hardly informative because while they did indicate the preponderance of the bills were surfacing in the Upper West Side of Manhattan, the bills were also appearing all over the

 Although the Secret Service hunted high and low, what eventually brought

 A group of Secret Service agents was there in a trice to examine the bills, confirmed that they were Eight Eighty’s work, then paid a call on the man who’d turned in the false currency.
 Through him and his young son, they tracked the other children, finally locating the lads who had the plates in their possession.

-Another group of agents worked on the question of how the plates and the cash had come to be in that deserted lot.
+Another group of agents worked on the question of how the plates and the cash had come to be in a deserted lot.
 From those who lived nearby, they learned that a few weeks earlier there had been a fire on the top floor of a tenement overlooking the lot.
 They further learned that in an attempt to battle the blaze, the firefighters called to the scene had pitched a great deal of junk from the windows of a top floor apartment into the lot below.
 The occupant of that flat had not been at home at the time, although his aged mongrel had been, the dog expiring of smoke inhalation.

 A visit to that apartment settled all questions.
 In it, agents found the printing press, a pile of Eight Eighty’s famed dollars, and even a drawerful of misprints.
 They also found

-Mueller, a likeable and otherwise upstanding man, was charged with counterfeiting and sentenced to a year and a day in jail, which was knocked down to four months behind bars.
-Up until his arrest, neither his son nor his daughter had had any idea of what their father had been up to or that he’d been in financial distress.
+Mueller, a likeable and otherwise upstanding man, was charged with counterfeiting and sentenced to a year and a day in jail, but his term was knocked down to four months behind bars.
+Up until his arrest, neither his son nor his daughter had any idea of what their father had been up to or that he’d been in financial distress.
 The old man had valued his independence to the point of preferring to engage in a life of crime rather than turn to his children for help, children it appears who would have been all too willing to help their aging father.